fltk/fltk/README.OSX.txt

 "My Mac 32-bit" or "My Mac 64-bit".
 Select "Build for" -> "Running"Run" from
 the "Product" menu to create all libraries and test applications.

-By default, the Xcode4 project builds applications that need the current Mac OS X version.
+By default, the Xcode4 project builds applications that run under Mac OS X 10.5 and above.
 To build applications that also run under older Mac OS versions, modify the "OS X Deployment Target" item of the FLTK project build settings.